 In summary, for all the networks we have considered, pairwise sufficiency emerges robustly at low (but not too low) entropy.
 In fact, at $S \approx 0.25$, our networks can be in more than $2^S = 2^{NS} \approx 2^5 = 32$ highly probable states.
 Thus the networks are not totally frozen, and yet the pairwise approximation is nearly sufficient!
-Crucially, this finding is robust to the changes in the network size: \mathcal{D} vs. S curves are stable over the entire range of N we explored.
+Crucially, this finding is robust to the changes in the network size: D versus S curves are stable over the entire range of N we explored, though if the results hold at even larger N is unclear.

 Within a single narrow bin of S, $\mathcal{D}^{(2)}$ may still have a rather large range.
 We explore this variability in the rightmost panel of Fig. 2.
-For this, we define $\alpha = sM/N$ (recall that s is the standard deviation of the random couplings used to generate the networks). α measures the strength of interactions (or constraints) per spin, analogously to a similar parameter in the random constraint satisfaction problems [29,30].
-For quartic networks, where we have enough samples, we then plot $\mathcal{D}^{(2)}$ vs. S for different ranges of α .
+For this, we define $\alpha = sM/N$ (recall that s is the standard deviation of the random couplings used to generate the networks). α measures the strength of interactions (or constraints) per spin, analogously to a similar parameter in the random constraint satisfaction problems [32,33].
+For quartic networks, where we have enough samples, we then plot $\mathcal{D}^{(2)}$ versus S for different ranges of α .
 Crucially, we find that, for the same S, a larger α results in better pairwise fits.
 In other words, a denser and stronger interacting network is more likely to be pairwise sufficient.
-This is potentially a good news for MaxEnt approaches
+This is potentially a good news for MaxEnt approaches to biological systems, which are known for the immense complexity of the underlying biophysical interactions.